PengoPongo/Capstone/README.md

 ## Software Specifications

 - **Programming Language:** Python
-- **Libraries Used:** Pygame for graphics, interaction and Gpiozero  for setting up pins on Rpi
+- **Libraries Used:** Pygame for graphics, interaction and Gpiozero  for setting up pins on Rpi (to speaker for beeping)
 - **Timer Logic:** Managed by the Raspberry Pi to ensure precision
 - **Modes:** Includes home screen, image selection, and timer countdown modes